yofabronecoforo/C6EGHV/README.md

 * Zombie Defense

 ### Mods
-Should work with other mods that add new Goody Hut (sub)types; any reward(s) unrecognized by EGHV will be assigned a rarity value of 6 for purposes of determining hostile spawn chance and/or villager hostility level.
+Should work with other mods that add new Goody Hut (sub)types.
+Any reward(s) unrecognized by EGHV will be assigned a rarity value of 6 for purposes of determining hostile spawn chance and/or villager hostility level; these reward(s) will also not appear in the Goody Hut picker.
 See the Conflicts section below for exceptions.

+TO-DO : Add directions for making your mod's new Goody Hut reward(s) available within EGHV's picker.

 # Installation
 ### Automatic